Best Note-Taking Apps Compared (Notion, Obsidian, Apple Notes, More)

 MobileiOS and Android apps

-Best forResearchers, writers and tech-comfortable users
+Best forResearchers, writers, tech-comfortable users

 Apple Notes

 Apple Notes improved hugely over the past few years.
 Free with any Apple ID.
-Syncs perfectly across iPhone, iPad and Mac.
-Supports tags, folders, drawings and scanned documents.
+Syncs perfectly across iPhone, iPad, and Mac.
+Supports tags, folders, drawings, and scanned documents.
 Apple Intelligence adds AI Writing Tools.

 The big advantage is speed and integration.
 Apple Notes is the fastest note app on Apple devices because Apple controls everything.
 The big limit is no Windows or Android app.
 If you ever use those platforms, Apple Notes is not the answer.